No.3832 Planet 0-4-0 Diesel Locomotive

 This chain-driven industrial diesel mechanical locomotive was built by F. Hibberd & Co. (see below) in 1957.
 It weighs 23 tons and is fitted with a 117 HP Dorman engine and is air-braked.

 It was originally sold to Dorman Long & Co. at Dock Street Foundry in Middlesborough.
 In about 1974 it was acquired by dealer Frank Berry of Leicester, who then sold it on to Vaynor Quarries Ltd for use at their Machen Quarry in Gwent.
 1986 saw it pass through dealer Thomas Hill Ltd of Kilnhurst in South Yorkshire, who resold it to British Industrial Sand Ltd at Redhill in Surrey.

 It was sold into preservation in 1999 when it was purchased by the Bridgend Valleys Railway along with a sister diesel hydraulic locomotive.
 When the BVR decided to standardise on the hydraulic version, 3832 was purchased for use at Bideford.
 It arrived by lowloader on 14th September 2000.

-On 15th August 2004 after repainting into green livery, the Planet was to have her claim to fame by hauling the first public passenger train at Bideford since closure.
+On 15th August 2004 after repainting into green livery and named "Kingsley", the Planet was to have her claim to fame by hauling the first public passenger train at Bideford since closure.

 A brief history of F. Hibberd & Co.